study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/performance-optimization.md

 ## Conclusion

 Performance optimization is an ongoing process that requires continuous monitoring and improvement.
-By following these best practices and regularly auditing your application's performance, you can ensure that the ORCATech Learning Platform provides an excellent user experience across all devices and network conditions.
+By following these best practices and regularly auditing your application's performance, you can ensure that the LabDojo Learning Platform provides an excellent user experience across all devices and network conditions.

 ### Key Takeaways